svnvijay/SampleProject/README.md

 # SampleProject
 This is Sample Project Repository.

-Here are the some changes.
+Great the changes  are the some changes.